 The curette shall be wrapped in moisture-proof paper or packed in polyethylene bags avoiding contact with one another.
 The curette may also be packed as agreed to between the purchaser and the supplier.
 On the package of the product batch number, lot number, and serial number shall be mentioned.

-ANNEX A

-(Foreword)

-COMMITTEE COMPOSITION

-Ear, Nose, Throat and Head & Neck Surgery (ENT - H&N) Instruments Sectional

-Committee, MHD 04